Well, I Got Some Free Pie!

 Back in 1725, a Mary Steel (whose father Ebenezer had purchased the original dwelling house from Deacon John Stanley) married a Thomas Smith and they became the first of a succession of newlyweds to occupy and raise their children in the house.
 This begins the rough time period that the museum attempts to recapture; which runs through 1772 when Solomon and Susannah Cole Whitman lived there.
 Members of the Whitman family lived in the house until 1922.

 Both families were financially well-off and while both were Puritans and farmers, the men of the house knew other trades like blacksmithing, weaving, and shoemaking.
-The women were adept at baby-making.
+The women, among other skills, were adept at baby-making.

 From the moment we arrived, our little Damian was being fussy.
 I poked around while Hoang tried to occupy him, but was intercepted by a kindly old docent who offered to give me a tour.
 It turned out that I couldn’t tour the joint myself, unfortunately.
 I asked her for the sped up condensed version and she agreed.
 That didn’t necessarily mean she’d adhere to this, though.